 Girls Looking Forward is for girls age 11-18 who are in alternative school or are in residential correction and treatment facilities.

-Greeley Girls Celebrate: Fun in the Sun summer program which focus on STEM topics.
+Greeley: Fun in the Sun focuses on STEM topics

-Mountain Community Girls Celebrate: Keystone Science Camp with topics such as Wonders of Winter Snow and Wild and Wacky Weather.
+Mountain Community: Keystone Science Camp includes topics such as Wonders of Winter Snow and Wild and Wacky Weather.

 Find out about Girl Scouts in Metro Denver, Southwestern Colorado, Pueblo/Southeastern Colorado, Pikes Peak, North/Northeastern Colorado, Western Slope and Mountain Communities.